Skarlso/kube-cluster-sample/presentation/kube/slides.md

 <v-clicks>

 - Why?
-> Because of how we interact with the Python FaceRecognition library.
+> Strict contract, easy to use, type safety, discoverability ( more visible than a JSON API which doesn't have a SWAGGER doc ).

 - Use Case
 > Versatile control over the API and strict contracts on how to implement things.

 - buf.build
-> GRPC really shines once you implement and use buf.build.
+> protobuf really shines once you implement and use buf.build with re-usable protobuf modules.

-- Benefits
-> Strict contract, easy to use, type safety, discoverability ( more visible than a JSON API which doesn't have a SWAGGER doc ).

 - Drawbacks
-> Rigid structure, having to provide an SDK, more complex to implement from the client side and parse responses
+> Rigid structure, having to provide an SDK, more overhead to implement from the client side ( for dynamic languages having to
-> without grpc-gateway that provides a JSON based API on top of GRPC.
-Although this is arguable.
+> use GRPC generated code instead of putting the JSON payload into a dict or a map ).

 </v-clicks>